musyoku/adversarial-autoencoder/README.md

 ### Requirements

-- Chainer 1.21
+- Chainer 2+
-- pylab
-- PIL
-- gzip
-- six
+- Python 2 or 3

 ## Incorporating Label Information in the Adversarial Regularization